open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 of any SDK.

-More specifically, the intention is to allow OpenTracing instrumentation to be recorded using the OpenTelemetry API.
-This Shim Layer MUST NOT allow older OpenTracing Tracing components to consume upstream OpenTelemetry functionality.
+More specifically, the intention is to allow OpenTracing instrumentation to be recorded using OpenTelemetry.
+This Shim Layer MUST NOT publicly expose any upstream OpenTelemetry API.

 This functionality MUST be defined in its own OpenTracing Shim Layer, not in the OpenTracing nor the OpenTelemetry API or SDK.

+The OpenTracing Shim and the OpenTelemetry API/SDK are expected to be consumed simultaneously in a running service, in order to ease migration from the former to the latter.

 ## Create an OpenTracing Tracer Shim